alex8399/file-transfer/README.md

 ### Prerequisites
 1. Clang with C++20 support.
 2. Linux OS.
-3. LAN devices with IP addresses in the 192.168.X.X range.
+3. Two devices connected to the same Local Area Network (LAN), each assigned an IP address within the 192.168.X.X range.

 ### Installation